-Becoming proficient in sports ultrasound technology is an important part of this program.
+Becoming proficient in sports ultrasound technology is one component of this program.
 You will have a dedicated ultrasound curriculum lead by faculty trained in sports ultrasound.
-Through this curriculum and longitudinally through the year you will learn the terminology and basic physics of musculoskeletal ultrasound, and understand appropriate applications as both a diagnostic tool and interventional procedures.
+Through this curriculum and longitudinally through the year you will learn the terminology and basic physics of musculoskeletal ultrasound, and understand appropriate applications as both a diagnostic tool and with interventional procedures.
 You’ll learn how to perform basic ultrasound exams of the shoulder, elbow, wrist, knee, hip and foot; and you will gain understanding of the coding and billing used for sports ultrasound.
 You will get adequate scanning time throughout the year and will have met the requirements to be a basic musculoskeletal ultrasound operator upon completion of your fellowship.

 Event and Training Room Coverage

-Fellows will have a variety of opportunities through event and training room coverage.
-Because of our affiliation with Capital University, you’ll work with Division III NCAA athletes as well as Division I NCAA athletes here at Ohio State.
+Fellows will have a variety of opportunities with both event and training room coverage.
+You will work directly with NCAA Division I athletes at The Ohio State University as well as Division III athletes at Capital University.
 All university training rooms and event coverage will have an attending assigned for teaching and supervision.
 Throughout the year you’ll have progressive independence and responsibility for management decisions.
 Fellows will also work with athletes at the high school level, to learn to care for and manage medical illnesses and orthopedic injuries in the athletic setting.

 Additional training requirements

-- Journal club sessions are required monthly experiences following the teaching conference.
+- Journal club sessions are required experiences throughout the year.
 The goal of the journal club is to become able to critically analyze medical literature for its quality, strength of evidence and impact on practice.

 - National conferences are educationally valuable and are a required portion of your fellowship.
-Each fellow is required to submit an abstract or case for presentation at the American College of Sports Medicine (ACSM) or American Medical Society for Sports Medicine (AMSSM) national meeting and attend one of the conferences.
+Each fellow is required to submit a case for presentation at the American College of Sports Medicine (ACSM) or American Medical Society for Sports Medicine (AMSSM) national meeting and attend one of the conferences.

-- Each fellow will be required to complete one systematic review on a topic of choice with program director approval.
+- Each fellow will be required to complete scholarly activity on a topic of choice with program director approval.
 This could be a systematic review or a planned research project.
-The project will be presented at the research conference in the fall.
-Submission for publication is an expectation of this assignment.
+The project will be presented at the research conference in the spring.
+Submission for publication in a national journal is also an expectation.
 Fellows will also be asked to contribute to other publication opportunities as they arise.